-The International Oil & Gas Asia Exhibition to be held at the Karachi Expo Centre, offers the International and Pakistani business community a strategic launch-pad to access the vibrant Pakistani, Afghanistan and Central Asian Republic Markets.
+The International Oil & Gas Asia Exhibition to be held at 09 - 11 March 2023 at Karachi Expo Centre.-Pakistan, offers the International and Pakistani business community a strategic launch-pad to access the vibrant Pakistani, Afghanistan and Central Asian Republic Markets.
 The Exhibition would serve as a comprehensive showcase of the latest in technology, equipment and machinery as well as allied services, while providing overseas investors with a definite outlook of the regional oil & gas sector and an opportunity to meet their prospective local counterparts and business partners.

 The oil & gas sector has been identified as an engine of growth by the Government and its unprecedented growth is expected to further promote investment activities in the Country.

 The Government is providing an investment friendly environment for the oil & gas sector to attract local and foreign investors.
 As a result of these financial and structural reforms, this sector has already emerged as one of the most attractive sectors for investment in the Country.

 Pakistan is rich in natural resources and has the capacity to become self-sufficient in energy having huge sedimentary basins stretching over 825,000 sq. kms., offering immense potential for exploration and development of the local natural resources with an exploration success ratio of 1 : 3.5.

 The oil & gas 10-year road map for private investment is aimed at drilling up-to 100 wells a year.
 The Government of Pakistan has chalked out a comprehensive and more investor friendly Petroleum Exploration & Production Policy offering bright prospects and greater incentives for accelerating exploratory and production efforts.
 The new policy will also help in reducing import of refined products to 90% of total consumption.
 Additionally, Pakistan is eyeing at acquiring an additional refining capacity of above 6 million tonnes per year.